Skip to content Exit mobile menu

 West London boasts a wealth of culture embedded in the arts and humanities, including sites steeped in Rock and RnB music history.
 Just a stone’s throw from the St Mary’s campus, Eel Pie Island attracted popular artists like the Rolling Stones, The Who, and Pink Floyd.
 Eric Clapton busked in nearby Richmond, and Twickenham served as the backdrop to The Beatles’ film A Hard Day’s Night.

 As well as the popular culture aspect of this course, aesthetic, sociological, and cultural conventions will also be considered to gain an in-depth knowledge of the historical context of the Humanities.
-The course is run by one of the world’s most eminent experts on The Beatles, Dr Richard Mills, and includes a walking tour of London that investigates the popular music and culture of the locale.
+The course is run by one of the world’s most eminent experts on The Beatles, Dr Richard Mills, and includes a walking tour of London highlighting popular music and culture.

 Renaissance London